 Once you start researching beyond the simple cogs of paranormal investigation, you will most likely start looking into elements of parapsychology.
 It is a term often used by many in the paranormal field, but sometimes people don’t fully understand what it is and what a parapsychologist actually does.

 Parapsychology is a field of study that investigates what is considered to be ‘psychic’ phenomena.
 Mainstream science considers this to be a pseudoscience with claims from the scientific community that the research of the past has failed to prove anything.
-While to a lot of scientists it is a taboo area that gathers a lot of criticism, science has over the years become more and more open minded toward this field.
-Psychology refers to a study of human behaviors and the mental process.
-Parapsychology is an extension of this and looks at the mental process and human behavior which are inexplicable by what is considered to be orthodox science.
+While to a lot of scientists it is a taboo area that gathers a lot of criticism, science has over the years become more and more open-minded toward this field.
+Psychology refers to the study of human behaviours and the mental process.
+Parapsychology is an extension of this and looks at the mental process and human behaviour which are inexplicable by what is considered to be orthodox science.

 The term parapsychology was coined in 1889 by philosopher Max Dessoir.
 He was a German philosopher, psychologist and theorist of aesthetics.
 He wrote a paper in the German periodical Sphinx where he used the German translation of the term (Parapsychologie).
 He went on to say: "If one ... characterizes by para- something going beyond or besides the ordinary, than one could perhaps call the phenomena that step outside the usual process of the inner life parapsychical, and the science dealing with them parapsychology.
 The word is not nice, yet in my opinion it has the advantage to denote a hitherto unknown fringe area between the average and the pathological states; however, more than the limited value of practical usefulness such neologisms do not demand."